SidneyMerovingian/All-tech-All-surveyed-Initialization/README.md

 2. DO NOT USE THE FASTEST TIME IN THE FIRST MONTH YOU ENABLED THE "Research Every Technology" EDICT.
 IT IS VERY LIKELY TO CAUSE A CRASH !

 Recent Update:
-(1.19 ver. --> 1.20 ver.)
+(1.20 ver. --> 1.21 ver.)
-1. Add Assault Gundam & Defense Gundam( Super Army| If you conquer planets with these armies, you will have 2 more choices once you successfully controled the planet );
-2. Add Generate Crisis( literally generate crises );
-3. Add Instant Construction & Instant Reproduction planetary edict( Construct all the buildings in 1 day; Overpopulate the planet in 1 day );
-4. Add Genetic Enhancement( Modify your main species and turn it into a god-like species );
+1. Add Hyperdimensional Sensor( Super sensor );
+2. Add Smart Construction edict( Allow your governors to build A&AI buildings );
+3. Add armed sections for every kind of civilian ships( these sections allow your civilian ships to carry weapon );
-5. Small bug fixes.
+4. Small bug fixes.

 Contents: